MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

 To sign in with a service principal, you need the `appId`, `tenant`, and `password` returned as the response when you created your service principal.

-1. Open VSCode and use the previously installed [Azure CLI tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) extension.
+1. Open Visual Studio Code and use the previously installed [Azure CLI tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) extension.
 This extension allows you to execute Azure CLI commands from the script file, line by line.
-When you run each command, a neighboring doc opens in VSCode to see the results.
+When you run each command, a neighboring doc opens in Visual Studio Code to see the results.

 1. Create a new file named `create-service-resource.sh` and copy the following Azure commands into the file: